Kedalfa/EthioMap/README.md

 # Ethio-Map

-Ethio-Map is a web-based contribution platform for mapping and sharing geographic information about Ethiopia.
+Ethio-Map is a web-based  platform for mapping and sharing geographic information about Ethiopia.

 The project includes: